OpenGems/polite_text/README.md

 PoliteText is making your users' input polite 👀

-👉 Replace the swear words or execute callbacks if the input is not polite.
+👉 Replace the swear words or execute callbacks if the input is not polite based on a default swear words list or your own.

-## Installation
+## Installation 👨‍💻 👩‍💻

 Add this line to your application's Gemfile: